epics-modules/modbus/docs/source/index.rst

 NOTE: the ZSTRING_* types are meant for output records.
 For input records they are identical to their STRING_* counterparts.

+NOTE: For big-endian formats the _BE format is order in which an IEEE value would be stored on a big-endian machine, and _BE_BS swaps the bytes in each 16-bit word relative to IEEE specification.
+However, for little-endian formats the _LE format is byte-swapped within each 16-bit word compared how the IEEE value would be be stored on a little-endian machine.
+The _LE_BS format is the order in which an IEEE value would be stored on a little-endian machine.
+This is done for backwards compatibility, because that is how _LE has always been stored in previous versions of this modbus module, before the byte-swapped formats were added.

 The following is an example ai record using 32-bit floating point
 values: